varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 $j\rightarrow{j+1}$.

 ````
-We can estimate the volatility of `XYZ` directly from historical price data; calculating the volatility from data
+We can estimate the volatility of `XYZ` directly from historical price data; calculating volatility from data
 gives the _historic volatility_, a backward-looking measure of the risk.
 An unbiased
-estimate of the variance (which is the square of the volatility) is given by:
+estimate of the variance (which is the square of the _historic volatility_) is given by:

 ```{math}
 \sigma_{n}^2 = \frac{1}{m-1}\sum_{i=1}^{m}\left(\bar{r}_{n-i}-\hat{\mu}_{r}\right)^2\qquad{n>{m+1}}